microsoft/z3guide/website/docs-smtlib/01 - logic/02 - basiccommands.md

 The option print-success true is particularly useful when Z3 is being controlled by another application using pipes.
 In this mode, commands, that otherwise would not print any output, will print success.

+> A full list of options is summarized on the page #Parameters

 ### Additional commands

 The command `(display t)` just applies the Z3 pretty printer to the given expression.
 The command `(simplify t)` displays a possibly simpler expression equivalent to t.
 This command accepts many different options, `(help simplify)` will display all available options.